artemgilmanov/DataStructures/Array/about.md

     }
 }
 ```
-As we mentioned in the previous article, an array has a fixed capacity and we need to specify the size of the array when we initialize it.
+As it was mentioned before, an array has a fixed capacity and we need to specify the size of the array when we initialize it.
 Sometimes this will be somewhat inconvenient and wasteful.
 Therefore, most programming languages offer built-in dynamic array which is still a random access list data structure but with variable size.
 For example, we have vector in C++ and ArrayList in Java.

 ```csharp
 using System;